 Apply to the Seed Transformation Program in East Africa, West Africa, Southern Africa, or India to gain access to Stanford’s general management training, coaching, and networking support, and transform your career and your organization.

-Lead a company with a strong value proposition and potential to grow with an annual revenue between US $150,000 and US $15 million that is registered in East Africa, West Africa, Southern Africa, India, or Sri Lanka.
+- Lead a company with a strong value proposition and potential to grow with annual revenue between US $300,000 and US $15 million that is registered in East Africa, West Africa, Southern Africa, India, Bangladesh, or Sri Lanka.

 There are no specific educational requirements.
 We do not require that you take the GMAT or another exam to apply to or qualify for the Seed Transformation Program.